 - Experiences and skill development which enable students to make informed decisions and participate constructively in contemporary social debate.

 - Involvement in a wide range of activities which may assist in providing future career directions.

 Registration and Examination

-Scholarship testing for entry into Year 7 in 2019 will take place at Brigidine College, 325 Mona Vale Road, St Ives on Saturday, 10 February 2018.
+Scholarship testing for entry into Year 7 in 2021 will take place at Brigidine College, 325 Mona Vale Road, St Ives on 8 February 2020.
 Applicants should arrive no later than 8.30am and the examination concludes at 12.30pm.
-Students should wear neat casual clothes, bring morning tea and a pencil case with a black pen, pencil, eraser and ruler.
+Students should wear neat casual clothes, bring morning tea and water bottle.

 To apply for a Scholarship:

 - Prior to examination, forward Curriculum Vitae including copies of Year 3 and Year 5 NAPLAN results and Year 4 and Year 5 school reports to Principal, Brigidine College, 325 Mona Vale Road, St Ives NSW 2075 (hard copy only, lodgement via email will not be accepted)